moyano83/Kafka-definitive-guide/README.md

 Producers write messages to topics, but can also write messages to partitions by using the message key and a partitioner.
 Consumers read messages, they subscribe to one or more topics and read messages in order, keeping track of the messages that has already been consumed (by means of offset which is a bit of metadata).
 A consumer works in a consumer group, one or more consumers that works together to consume a topic.
 The group assures that each partition is only consumed by one member.

 ### Brokers and Clusters
 A single Kafka server is called a broker, it receives messages from producers, assigns offsets to them, and commits the messages to storage on disk.
-It also services consumers, responding to fetch requests for partitions and responding with the mes‐ sages that have been committed to disk.
+It also services consumers, responding to fetch requests for partitions and responding with the messages that have been committed to disk.
 Kafka servers works in clusters, which has a _controller_ (elected from one of the nodes) responsible for administrative operations.
 A partition is handled by a single broker in the cluster (leader of the partition), although the partition can be replicated in multiple brokers.
-Messages are stored in the brokers by default for 7 days (retention), or until the topic reaches certain size (default to 1GB).
+Messages are stored in the brokers by default for 7 days (retention), or until the topic reaches certain size (defaults to 1GB).

 ## Chapter 2: Installing Kafka<a name="Chapter2"></a>
 ### Installing zookeeper